-The sales of Pensacola homes remains high as seen in the monthly listing sales from the Pensacola MLS on the chart below.
+Sales in the Greater Pensacola and beach areas of condos and homes remain in record territory as seen in the monthly listing sales from the Pensacola MLS on the chart below.

-The real estate market is continuing to heat up and sales substantially greater than the past ten years and is now a week seller's market.
+The real estate market is continuing to be running hot, and sales are substantially greater than the past ten years sales.
+The market now is considered a strong "seller's market".

-See detailed information about the most recently sold homes in Pensacola to understand best what today's real estate market is doing.
-By looking at the charts below you can see historically what the market here is doing.
-By looking at recently sold prices you see what is happening right now.
+See detailed information about the most recently sold homes in Pensacola and Pensacola Beach to understand best what today's real estate market is doing.
+By looking at the charts below, you can see historically what the market here is doing.
+By looking at recently sold prices, you can see what is happening right now.

 There are still some good real estate values available on a case-by-case basis, but overall prices are slowly increasing.
-Good values sell quickly while overpriced properties can stay on the market for years.
+Good values sell quickly while overpriced properties can stay on the market for many months.

 During a period of normal Market Conditions, people buy and sell for reasons such as; job transfers, up-sizing, downsizing and new home buyers entering the market for the first time.
 During this period, there are more investors that are looking for and finding values.